By Chuck Burton

 When the Ivy League decided as a league to compete as a I-AA conference instead of a I-A conference in the early 1980s, not every conference was entitled to an autobid to the I-AA playoffs, though it seems likely that the Ivy League could have easily had one had they simply asked for one, even back then.

-Why didn’t they ask for one, even though FCS is the highest level of football championship sanctioned by the NCAA?
+Why didn’t they, even though FCS is the highest level of football championship sanctioned by the NCAA?

 Easy – discrimination by the Ivy League presidents.